Note: This post may contain affiliate links. Please see my disclosure page for more details.

 Now, I can only really advise about when I last lived in New York (2016), and I’m not sure if #TimesUp and #MeToo have had any impact on New York catcalling culture… but I kind of doubt it.
 Let me say that I have never been sexually harassed more than in New York City — not in even Morocco, which everyone told me would take the cake for harassment (it ran a close second).

 If anyone harasses you, it’s safest to just ignore them.
-I’ve mouthed off and lost my temper to men who harassed me, and I’ve had my safety severely threatened as a result, with men following me and threatening to beat me.
-I hope that things are different now, but I can only offer my own experience.
-I love New York, but the constant harassment really got to me after a while and was a large part of why I left the city.
+I’ve mouthed off and lost my temper to men who harassed me, and I’ve had my safety severely threatened as a result, with men following me home and threatening to beat and rape me.
+I truly hope that things are different now, but I can only offer my own experience.
+I love New York, but the constant harassment really got to me after a while and was a large part of why I left New York City.

 That said, violent crime is pretty low for an American city